-The programme coordinator and administrative case officer and, if applicable, the examiner in plagiarism cases will determine whether the case will be submitted to the Appeals Committee.
-If the case is submitted to the Appeals Committee, the student will be informed of the decision in a separate letter, in which they will also be informed of their right to legal assistance pursuant to Section 4-8(5) of the Norwegian Universities and University Colleges Act.
+The programme coordinator and administrative case officer and, if applicable, the examiner in plagiarism cases will determine whether the case will be submitted to the Committee of Student Affairs.
+If the case is submitted to the Committee of Student Affairs, the student will be informed of the decision in a separate letter, in which they will also be informed of their right to legal assistance pursuant to Section 4-8(5) of the Norwegian Universities and University Colleges Act.

 The responsible case officer at the Student Records and Examinations Office is responsible for issuing such advance warnings and for ensuring that the student receives a copy of all appendices to the case.
-The case officer in question will create an internal memorandum describing the case in connection with submission to the Appeals Committee, explaining the case without making any proposals as to the recommended decision.
+The case officer in question will create an internal memorandum describing the case in connection with submission to the Committee of Student Affairs, explaining the case without making any proposals as to the recommended decision.

-The Appeals Committee has an independent duty to investigate and may ask the student, the faculties and the Section for Examinations and Diplomas for further information.
+The Committee of Student Affairs has an independent duty to investigate and may ask the student, the faculties and the Section for Examinations and Diplomas for further information.

-The Appeals Committee will address cheating cases at meetings and will make decisions in accordance with Sections 4-7 and 4-8 of the Norwegian Universities and University Colleges Act.
-The student will receive a copy of the decision and justification by the Appeals Committee after the meeting.
+The Committee of Student Affairs will address cheating cases at meetings and will make decisions in accordance with Sections 4-7 and 4-8 of the Norwegian Universities and University Colleges Act.
+The student will receive a copy of the decision and justification by the Committee of Student Affairs after the meeting.